espeak-ng/pcaudiolib/README.md

 Optionally, you need:

+1.  the alsa development libraries to enable alsa audio output;
-1.  the pulseaudio development library to enable pulseaudio output.
+2.  the pulseaudio development library to enable pulseaudio output.

 ### Debian